 - Keeping the artery marker in place, tighten the cuff snugly around your arm, but not too tight.
 You should be able to insert 2 fingers between the cuff and your arm but not more.

 - Keep the arm you will be using supported on a flat surface like an arm rest or a table.

 - This step is crucial to using a home blood pressure monitor the right way.
 Keep the cuff at the same level as your heart.
 This is essential with any blood pressure monitor you might be using especially with a wrist monitor.
 Having the cuff positioned above heart level can result in a lower blood pressure reading.
 If the cuff is lower than heart level, it may result in the reading being higher.
 Most times if you are in the proper seated position with your arm supported as described above, your cuff will be at heart level.

-- Now that you’ve done everything possible to use your home blood pressure monitor the right way, press the power button and get your reading.
+- Now that you’ve done everything possible the right way, press the power button and get your reading.
 As the cuff inflates and your reading measures, stay still and remain relaxed.

 - Take your BP measurement 3 times and jot down your results.
 Keeping track of your readings is important.
 Record your measurements manually with the time of day, or keep them stored electronically in the monitor or on your connected phone app.
 Every time you go in to see your doctor, take the BP readings with you.